 The Mediterranean diet also differs in more subtle ways, but these subtleties are no less important.
 For instance, where Westerners typically use butter and salt for flavor, Mediterranean natives use olive oil, herbs and spices.

-So how do you get started?
+So how do you get started with a plant-based, Mediterranean-style diet?
 CookingLight.com has put together a suggested shopping list to help you start on the right foot.
 Once your pantry is stocked, visit our Pinterest board full of Mediterranean dinner ideas to put it all together.

 Ground cumin, turmeric, ground coriander,Spanish paprika (also called pimentón)